-Ling 51/Psych 56L: Acquisition of Language Lecture 2 Children's input & Research methods Announcements TA hours are posted and start this week!
-Lisa's office hours this week are in SSPB 2219 Be working on review questions for intro material Be working on HW1 (due 10/5/18 at 2:50pm, submitted through Canvas EEE) Please note that you can only submit HW assignments once.
+LSci 51/Psych 56L: Acquisition of Language

+Lecture 2 Children's input & Research methods

+Announcements

+Be working on review questions for intro material

+Be working on HW1 (due 10/1/21 at 3:50pm, submitted through Canvas)

+Please note that you can only submit HW assignments once.
 Only submit when you've completed the entire assignment.
 Last time: How do children acquire the rules of their language?

 We know they do it relatively quickly.

 phonology

 syntactic categorization

 syntax

 syntax, semantics

-pragmatics
+nragmatics

 speech segmentation

 Much of the linguistic system is already known by age 4.